zynga/jsbindings/README.md

 - Automatically generates the JS bindings ("glue" code)
 - No need to modify the source code of your libraries
 - Powerful set of rules to customize the generated JS API
-- Automatically converts JS types into Objective-C objects and vice-versa:
+- Automatically converts JS objects/types into Objective-C objects/structs/ types and vice-versa
-- Automatically converts native classes and structs into JS objects
 - Supports "subclassing" native objects in JS
 - Supports callbacks